Nicholas Alahverdian: Faked death and flight from justice

-Alahverdian eventually left the United States, settling in South Bristol, England with a woman called Miranda Knight.
+Alahverdian eventually settled in South Bristol, England, with a woman named Miranda Knight.
 According to Miranda's brother, Alahverdian dated Miranda in 2019, and they married in early 2020.
 None of Alahverdian's family or friends were present at the ceremony.
-Alahverdian never spoke about his family, and told Miranda he was from Dublin and was working in online marketing and public relations, said Miranda's brother.
-In February 2020, Alahverdian faked his death to American media.
+Alahverdian never spoke about his family and told Miranda he was from Dublin, Ireland, and was working in online marketing and public relations, said Miranda's brother.
+He was going by the name "Nicholas Brown" at this time.